zeitgeistpm/documentation/docs/learn/court.md

 false information, they will be punished, while those who share accurate information will be rewarded.
 In essence, the court is a stake-weighted plurality decision-making machine.
-Zeitgeist's court makes use of the so-called [_Schelling point_].
+Zeitgeist's court makes use of the so-called [_Schelling point_][].
 This is achieved by voting in secret and revealing the raw vote information later.
 The outcome with the most votes wins (plurality).
 The court serves as a dispute resolution mechanism.
+The court is inspired by [Kleros][], a project that has already experimented with an on-chain court system.

 ### Dispute Management within Court